top of page

 Autumn-6.jpg

-It should come as no surprise that National Association of Principals of Schools for Girls started in 1920 – the very same year of the passage of the 19th Amendment to the U.S. Constitution giving women the right to vote.
-The Association of Collegiate Alumnae must have had the 19th Amendment on their mind as they formed the National Association of Principals of Schools for Girls.
-The empowerment of women in America was reaching a crescendo after a successful 72 year struggle to affirm women’s right to vote.
+The Heads Network began as National Association of Principals of Schools for Girls (NAPSG) and was closely allied with the work of the Association of Collegiate Alumnae.
+NAPSG held its first annual meeting in 1920–the very same year of the passage of the 19th Amendment to the U.S. Constitution giving women the right to vote.
+The empowerment of women in America was reaching a crescendo after a successful 72-year struggle to affirm women’s right to vote.

-The NAPSG's mission was to further the professional growth of its members by providing a forum in which issues pertinent to the education of girls and young women are presented and discussed.
-School heads and other representatives of member schools and colleges meet to address issues ranging from curricular and administrative policies to moral education and the role of women in a complex and changing world.
+NAPSG's mission was to further the professional growth of its members by providing a forum in which issues pertinent to the education of girls and young women were presented and discussed.
+School heads and other representatives of member schools and colleges met to address issues ranging from curricular and administrative policies to moral education and the role of women in a complex and changing world.

 The Heads Network Today